eduardoleao052/LSTM-from-scratch/README.md

 # LSTM From Scratch in Vanilla Python
 - Use this repo to train and test your own RNN and LSTM.
 You can train and fine-tune a model on <b>any</b> text file, and it will generate text that sounds like it.
-Also, feel free to browse the classes in `layers.py`.
+Also, feel free to browse the classes in `torch_layers.py` and `numpy_implementations/layers.py`.
 They contain full and clear implementations of every layer in a RNN.
 - This project started as a way to better understand the underlying principles of NLP.
 As I implemented these models, I tried to make the code as simple and well-documented as possible.
 This way, I hoped to make the (at first, very confusing) backpropagation through time a little bit simpler to understand and replicate.
 - Some motivation for this project also came from <i>Artificial intelligence, a Guide for Thinking Humans</i> by Melanie Mirchell.
 - In many layers, I took inspiration from my work on assignments A1-A3 of the CS231n class, and A1-A5 of CS224n.

 ## 1. Project Structure
+- `numpy_implementations/` : Folder with model and every layer implemented from scratch using only numpy.

 - `data/` : Folder to store the text file.
-Currently holds shakespeare.txt (which is the default) and bee_gees.txt.
+Currently holds shakespeare.txt (which is the default).

 - `models/` : Folder which stores the saved models.
 Further explaination in section 2.